 This is a great recipe because it is flexible, you're only limited by what's in your pantry!
 It gives us an opportunity to reduce food waste and is an excellent recipe for short-term food preservation.
 Lastly, it is an easy way to use up all that extra zucchini in your garden.

-- baking sheet: if you don't have a dehydrator and end up using your oven, a cookie sheet it's going to be the best bet to make these chips.
+- baking sheet: if you don't have a dehydrator and end up using your oven, a cookie sheet will be the best bet to make these chips.

 - a mandolin slicer: the key is to get thin slices and some crispy homemade chips!
 This tool will do that!
 Just make sure you have a mandolin glove to prevent any accidents.